29th Workshop on Logic, Language, Information and Computation

 • Peter Selinger, Dalhousie University (co-chair)

-• Anjolina G. de Oliveira, Univ Federal de Pernambuco, Brasil
+• Anjolina G. de Oliveira, Univ Federal de Pernambuco, Brazil

-• Ruy de Queiroz, Univ Federal de Pernambuco, Brasil (co-chair)
+• Ruy de Queiroz, Univ Federal de Pernambuco, Brazil (co-chair)

 Financial sponsors